Cosmic ray-driven bioenergetics for Life in Molecular Clouds

-If there are creatures living in molecular clouds, could they gain sufficient energy?
-What is Bioenergetics of molecular clouds life?
-In this work, we attempt to research this topic.
-As proposed in Ref. \cite{nebula-relay}, cosmic ray (CR) is the main energy injection of molecular cloud and may also be the source of life there.
-CR particles have very high energy and their collision with the molecular in molecular clouds induces more low-energy particles, reducing the fatal damage of CR.
-Here we attempt to propose a very disruptive bioenergetics mechanism driven by CR ionization of hydrogen in molecular clouds.
-It should be pointed out that this scenario applies to all life activities in molecular clouds, not just the Nebula-Relay hypothesis.
+How would life get enough energy in molecular clouds?
+What is the bioenergetics for life in molecular clouds?
+As proposed in Ref. \cite{nebula-relay}, cosmic ray (CR) is the primary energy input of molecular clouds and may also be the source of life there.
+CR particles possess a great deal of energy, and their collisions with molecules in molecular clouds induce the production of lower-energy particles, thus reducing the potential damage caused by CR.
+This paper proposes a new bioenergetics mechanism, which is driven by CR ionization of hydrogen in molecular clouds.
+It is worth noting that this scenario applies to all lifeforms in molecular clouds, not just the panspermia and Nebula-Relay hypothesis.

-This paper is organized as follows: In Sec.2, we proposed a bioenergetics mechanism driven by the CR ionization of hydrogen in molecular clouds and found that it could explain the origination of chemiosmosis.
+This paper is organized as follows: In Sec.2, the author introduces a bioenergetics mechanism driven by the CR ionization of hydrogen and argues that may also be the origination of chemiosmosis.
 Possible testing experiments and discussions are summarized in the final section.